Clinton Avenue Five: Trials

 Philander Hampton pleaded guilty to the murders at his August 2011 trial and was sentenced to ten years in prison plus $15,000 in relocation expenses upon his release.
 He was released from custody on February 27, 2017.

 In September 2011, Floria Turner-McDowell (not a relative of victim Michael McDowell), mother of victim Alvin Turner, had her son declared dead and filed a wrongful death suit against Evans and Hampton two months later.

 Lee Anthony Evans represented himself at his November 2011 trial and was acquitted, officially closing the 33-year-old cold case.

 However, one of the victim's brother Rodgers Taylor, key witness in the case falsely accused a court watcher (Gary Ewing) of going to his house the "night before" and trying to intimidate Taylor about the case.
 After a small investigation by the Court Judge Costello it was determined that Rodgers Taylor was lying and fabricated the entire event.

-In November 2013, Evans filed a lawsuit against the Essex County Prosecutor's Office (EPCO), the Newark police department, and United States Senator Cory Booker, claiming he was the victim of malicious prosecution and that his arrest was a political conspiracy to get then-Mayor Booker elected to a second term in office.
+In November 2013, Evans filed a lawsuit against the Essex County Prosecutor's Office (ECPO), the Newark police department, and United States Senator Cory Booker, claiming he was the victim of malicious prosecution and that his arrest was a political conspiracy to get then-Mayor Booker elected to a second term in office.
 State and city officials filed motions on January 22, 2015, to dismiss the complaint, stating that Evans had not provided a factual basis to conclude that any of the ECPO defendants had deprived him of his constitutional rights.

 A third man has also been considered a suspect in the case.
 This was Maurice Woody-Olds, who died of natural causes in 2008.
 All three of the suspects are cousins.